RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

 - Reboot Jetson Nano to start the RIAPS services

 > Note: Release images do not include the RIAPS packages installed.

+> Note: 32 GB image and Swap file is left enabled on the image since this image will likely be used with machine learning activities.
+Current used image size is 58% (or ~18 GiB) before RIAPS package installation.